-Levels of awards, financial measures and weightings will of responsibility.
-In addition to the Executive Directors and senior managers, employees performing the top 100 jobs (as determined by job size) are also eligible to participate in the LTIP in line with the same financial metrics as described for Executive Directors and senior managers with varying levels of award in line with their job size.
+The LTIP reflects business financial performance only.
+Levels of awards, financial measures and weightings will vary depending on the individual's role, geography and levels to an Earnings Per Share measure. of responsibility.
+In addition to the Executive Directors and senior managers, employees performing the top 100 jobs (as determined by job size) are also eligible to participate in the LTIP in line with the same financial metrics as described Directors and a maximum of 75% of average annual base for Executive Directors and senior managers with varying levels of award in line with their job size.